frost-team/doctor500.github.io/about.md

 saat ini saya mencoba membentuk tim developer yang bernama **White Frost Developer** . kami akan mencoba membuat beberapa project, (Doakan kami ya :D)

 English :

-> Hi, I'm **David Layardi**, thanks for visit my blog.
+> Hi, I'm **David Layardi**, thanks for visit my personal blog.
 I just give you {{ site.posts | size }} posts, in {{ site.categories | size }} category with {{ total_words }} words. {% if featuredcount != 0 %} I have <a href="{{ site.url }}/featured">{{ featuredcount }} featured post</a>, and I recommend you for read that.{% endif %} I'm just young ordinary human who like with computer.
 I'm go to programming world from my curiosity about what is programming, how to programming, and why programming is funny ?
 I learn programming from self-taught or not join a course class. initially, I'm learn **desktop programming**, and then i have created a program named **Frost Antivirus**.
-Frost antivirus make me proud because from there I can win some reward from antivirus competition, Yeah :D

-> after a several years I'm in desktop programming world, I have found my hobby in **Photography** World, and I learned about photography technique for several months as hobby. when I surfing the photography tutorial in internet.
+Frost antivirus make me proud because from there I can win some reward from antivirus competition, Yeah :D after a several years I'm in desktop programming world, I have found my hobby in **Photography** World, and I learned about photography technique for several months as hobby. when I surfing the photography tutorial in internet.
 I got interest about **Web Programming** because I want to share and make a beautiful web page, and I learn about web programming :D

 ##Short About Me

 * Nick Name : Doctor500
 * Real Name : David Layardi
 * Address   : Some Place at West Java
-* Hobby     : Coding, Photography, Exploring Computer, linux, and android
+* Hobby     : Coding, Photography, Exploring Computer, Linux, and android
 * Status    : Young :D (Under 20) for now (2015), Android User, Windows and Linux User

 ###Had Learn...